 char

-can hold any 16 bit (basic) unicode character.
+can hold any 16-bit (basic) Unicode character.

 you should be aware that a char

-String smiley = "🙂"; System.out.println(smiley.length()); // code units count: 2 System.out.println(smiley.codePointCount(0, smiley.length())); // code points count: 1 System.out.println(String.format("%X", (int) smiley.charAt(0))); // first code unit D83D of the smiley character System.out.println(String.format("%X", (int) smiley.charAt(1))); // second code unit DE42 of the smiley character System.out.println(String.format("%X", smiley.codePointAt(0))); // code point 1F642 of the smiley characterIf you need to print all characters of a string, use the
+String smiley = "🙂"; System.out.println(smiley.length()); // code units count: 2 System.out.println(smiley.codePointCount(0, smiley.length())); // code points count: 1 System.out.println(String.format("%X", (int) smiley.charAt(0))); // first code unit D83D of the smiley character System.out.println(String.format("%X", (int) smiley.charAt(1))); // second code unit DE42 of the smiley character System.out.println(String.format("%X", smiley.codePointAt(0))); // code point 1F642 of the smiley characterIf you need to print all characters in a string, use the

 codePoints